We-the-Songwriters/wethesongwriters/sign-up/index.md

 <h2>Getting started</h2>

-Fill out this <a href="https://docs.google.com/forms/d/e/1FAIpQLSdHpSIEM82slzVi-TAd3J7A7gwCufwK0V0KVQr3SDFGMVLmVw/viewform?usp=header">sign up form</a> to tell us you're interested, either as a songwriter or federal employee.
+Fill out this <a href="https://docs.google.com/forms/d/e/1FAIpQLSdHpSIEM82slzVi-TAd3J7A7gwCufwK0V0KVQr3SDFGMVLmVw/viewform?usp=header">sign up form</a> to tell us you're interested, either as a songwriter, current or former federal employee, or anyone else affected by new policies.
 We'll collect a few details to help us match you with your songwriting partner.

 <h2>What's next</h2>